Teuvo Teräväinen: Chicago Blackhawks

 Teräväinen made his debut for the Blackhawks on 25 March 2014 in a 4–2 win over the Dallas Stars.

+Teräväinen played portions of both the 2013–14 and 2014–15 seasons with Chicago's AHL affiliate, the Rockford IceHogs.

-He scored his first career NHL goal on 16 January 2015 against the Winnipeg Jets.
-During Game 1 of the 2015 Stanley Cup Finals, Teräväinen scored the tying goal on Ben Bishop before stripping the puck from the Tampa Bay Lightning's J. T. Brown late in the third period, setting up the eventual game-winning goal scored by Antoine Vermette.
-He became the fourth-youngest player to ever score a goal in the Stanley Cup Finals (at 20 years, 265 days) and the second-youngest to have a multi-point game in the Cup Final since 1990.
+Teräväinen scored his first career NHL goal on 16 January 2015 against the Winnipeg Jets.
+During game one of the 2015 Stanley Cup Final, Teräväinen scored the tying goal on Ben Bishop before stripping the puck from the Tampa Bay Lightning's J. T. Brown late in the third period, setting up the eventual game-winning goal scored by Antoine Vermette.
+He became the fourth-youngest player to ever score a goal in the Stanley Cup Final (at 20 years, 265 days) and the second-youngest to have a multi-point game in the Cup Final since 1990.
 He won the Stanley Cup in 2015 with the Blackhawks in his rookie season, scoring ten points in 18 playoff games in the run.